mongodb-partners/maap-framework/docs/maap-docs/docs/partners/fireworksai.md

 ### Embedding Model

-You can follow the same steps as above to delploy the embedding model as well.
+You can follow the same steps as above to deploy the embedding model as well.
 The process is documented [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource).

 #### Usage with MAAP